 In part, this is due to the obvious incentives companies have to deal with independent contractors rather than employees.
-That has led to an epidemic of arguably bogus independent contractors who do not necessarily function the way they are supposed to function.
-That, in turn, produces controversy about what is and is not possible with independent contractors.

-To some extent, this has undermined the circumstances in which companies lawfully and legitimately use independent contractors rather than employees.
-In any case, the controversies rage.
+That has led to an epidemic of arguably bogus independent contractors who do not necessarily function the way they are supposed to.
+That, in turn, produces controversy about what is-and is not-possible with independent contractors, undermining to some extent the circumstances in which companies lawfully and legitimately use independent contractors rather than employees.
+This article discusses the typical types of controversies that can arise in connection with characterizing a worker as an employee versus an independent contractor.